ValentinVie/venmo-data/README.md

 I would highly encourage all users to switch their Venmo account to private by going to `Settings > Privacy` and selecting "Private" as well as `Past Transactions > Change All to Private`.
 Screenshot instructions are available [here](https://publicbydefault.fyi/#venmo).

+I tried to search transactions related to 15 of my friends' usernames in the dataset, I could find a total six transactions concerning them.

 ## Dataset Info